.

 Prague Castle public areas are covered on my Prague City Walking Tour or take a look at Options for Exploring Prague Castle.

-Tour Tips: These 4 tours below all include access to explore ST Vitus.
+Tour Tips: The tours below all include access to explore ST Vitus.
 Two are skip-the-line for self-guiders and two are skip-the-line for those wishing to join a group.